laravel/framework/readme.md

 - Arrays returned from routes / controllers are now turned into JSON.
 - Collection `map` and `filter` both return new `Collection` instances now.
 - Added support for wildcard event listeners.
 For example, `Event::listen('view.*', function() {})`.
+- Fix bug in translator replacements for strings that have the same beginning.

 ## Beta 4